 I bled for about a week after that.
 Every time I went to the toilet it was a painful reminder of that terrible night.
 The last days of bleeding were the worst, old blood that just kept coming, a little but often.
 Annoying.
 I just wanted it to leave me alone.
 I felt tired all the time and struggled to get out of bed in the mornings.
 I could see Jamie trying not to get frustrated with me as he carried on keeping the house tidy and keeping our businesses afloat.
 I cried a lot.
 It got worse rather than better and where I’d initially felt positive and determined to think about future pregnancies, I started to feel alone and sad.
 I didn’t spend all day thinking about the miscarriage or the baby I lost, but sadness crept up on me when I didn’t expect it.
 I got stressed over tiny day to day things that went wrong and I would burst into tears.
 My work suffered terribly.
 I couldn’t concentrate and my editing fell far behind schedule and I am still catching up now.

 I have been extremely lucky throughout this experience.
 I have had the loving support from my husband, family and close friends.
 I’ve been able to share my fears and emotions with people who have been through exactly what I have and with people who have experienced much worse.
 When we were at the hospital we were given a number to call if I wanted NHS counselling but this isn’t the case across the country which really isn’t right.
 We need to talk about pregnancy and baby loss and bring it into the public eye so that those who have to experience it don’t feel so isolated.
-We need to help the family and friends to know what to say and how to help.
-I was given advice and words of wisdom from people who had the best intentions such as ‘at least you can get pregnant,’ ‘it wasn’t meant to be,’ ‘you can try again straight away.’
+We need to help family and friends to know what to say and how to help.
+I was given advice and words of wisdom from people who had the best intentions such as ‘at least you know you can get pregnant,’ ‘it wasn’t meant to be,’ ‘you can try again straight away.’
 I didn’t need advice, I didn’t need anyone to try and find a positive spin on it, I just needed people to listen, to say they were sorry and to give me a hug.
 I know that it’s difficult to find the words in these situations but sometimes the words just aren’t needed.

 We have suffered a great loss but we still appreciate every day what we do have.
 Amidst our grief we’ve had lots of happy times, going to hen and stag dos, watching our friends marry, celebrating birthdays and taking some time away.
 I really haven’t written this for the sympathy, I have written it to be a small part of breaking the silence on such a common issue and hope that in the future, talking about pregnancy and baby loss will become much easier.
 Jamie and I have taken great comfort in a quote that has popped up all over the place since the first scan – ‘everything will be ok in the end, if it’s not ok, it’s not the end.’